 Ingredients

-• 1 pound pork baby back ribs , divided crosswise into shorter ribs (*Footnote 1)
+• 1 lb pork baby back ribs , divided crosswise into 2” long ribs (*Footnote 1), then sliced into single riblet

 Instructions

-• Combine ribs with the marinade sauce in a big bowl and mix well.
-Marinate at room temperature for a minimum of 30 minutes or in the fridge, up to overnight.
+• Combine ribs with the sauce.
+Add the cornstarch and mix again to coat well.
+Marinate at room temperature for a minimum of 30 minutes, or in the fridge, up to overnight.

-• Spread the ribs on the plate with minimum overlapping and place the plate into the steamer. (*Footnote 2)
+• Spread the ribs onto the plate with minimum overlap, along with the marinade, and place the plate into the steamer.

-• Add water to the wok (or skillet) to about 1-inches deep but not so deep it reaches the bottom of the steamer.
-Heat over a high heat until boiling.
+• Add plenty of water to the wok (or skillet) but not so deep it touches the bottom of the steamer.
+Bring to a boil over high heat.

-• Place the steaming rack, covered, on top of the wok.
+• Place the steaming rack, covered, onto the wok.
 You should see steam rising from the top of the steamer.
-Cook over a medium-high heat until the ribs are just cooked through, 10 to 15 minutes for small bite-size ribs, and 20 minutes for meatier pieces.
-Test the ribs by cutting through.
-The meat should have a little hint of pink near the bones.
-Cook, covered, in 5 minute increments if the ribs are not done.
+Cook over medium-high heat until the ribs are just cooked through, 20 minutes or so.
+Test the ribs by cutting through one.
+The juice should run clear.
+Cook, covered, checking at 5 minute increments to see if the ribs are done.

 Ingredient Substitution Guide